Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 f1(1, 22, 333);      // Prints 1, 22, 333
 ```

 The arguments object has some limitations.
 It's not a regular array, but a type of object.
 It has a length which you can access, as above, but it can't be "popped", "shifted" etc, which are things you might like to do when parsing your function arguments.

 A neater method introduced in ES6 is the `...rest` syntax.
 This puts all the trailing arguments not specifically assigned to a named parameter, into a normal array.
+It's like the `varags` facility in C/C++.

 ```javascript
 function f2(a, b, ...theRest) {